wtmlon/SP-tuning/README.md

-# SLSP
+# SP-tuning
-Implementation for paper *Sample-level Differentiable Prompt.
+Implementation for paper * A Fine-grained Self-adapting Prompt Learning Approach for Few-shot Learning with Pre-trained Language Models.
 ## Environment
 - python@3.6
 - Use `pip install -r requirements.txt` to install dependencies.